World-wide dive sites

 Sites marked with an asterisk * haven’t been dived before.

-I am preparing another trip to Iceland in 2022 and one to Greenland that is scheduled for 2022 or 2023.
-The trip to southern Sudan in 2020 is fixed and the trip to Antarctica in 2021 is already booked as well.
+I am preparing another trip to Iceland in 2022 and one to Greenland that is scheduled for 2023.
+All international trips for 2020 are cancelled but the trip to Antarctica in 2021 is already booked as well.
 I also plan to dive a remote mountain lake in South America in 2021.

 Cyprus.
 After 16 long years I had to visit Aphrodite again.
 There are a couple of new wrecks around Paphos that didn’t exist in 2003.
 Sadly, the weather was too rough to visit some of the new dive sites.
 The wreck of the zenobia is still phantastic.
 Although the life boats broke down during a winter storm and most of the trucks fell down to the bottom of the sea, the wreck is still extremely impressive.
 It’s a pearl in the Mediterranian.